Click Below to Skip Ahead

 Unless you intend on breeding, most experts highly recommend neutering males and spaying females.
 This will help stop your male from wandering and stop any unwanted pregnancies in females.
 Remember that all dogs are individuals, and their personality is far more influenced by their training and upbringing than their sex.

 The Husky Lab mix is a uniquely beautiful breed.
-These dogs can make wonderful family pets, although they have a ton of energy and are suited to more active owners who have a large backyard.
+These dogs can make wonderful family pets, although they have a ton of energy and are suited to more active owners who have large backyards.
 These dogs are not suitable for apartment living and are not good choices if you are not at home frequently or don’t have much time to spend with them, as they need at least 2 hours of exercise and interaction per day.
 They are ideal for novice owners provided that you are willing to take on an active and occasionally headstrong dog.
 They are highly loyal and affectionate animals.

 If you are an active person who loves to exercise with your pooch or have a family that loves the outdoors, the Labsky is an ideal choice!